 Although Carvoeiro beach gets very busy in summer, there are plenty of boat trips available to some of the less accessible beaches that surround the town.

 Although Faro is not renowned as a beach resort (the city centre of Faro has no beach), Faro beach located around 3km from Faro Airport is particularly popular with Portuguese visitors.
-Parking can be tricky if you arrive late in the peak summer season (mid July-late August).
+Parking can be tricky if you arrive late in the peak summer season (mid- July to late August).
 The sea gets deep very quickly at Faro, so it is not ideal for small children or non-swimmers.

 Faro city is not renowned as a tourist resort, but is well worth a visit.
 Faro offers an attractive marina surrounded by restaurants, plenty of shops and a historic old town with narrow streets which offer welcome shade during the hot summer months.

-One of the most picturesque resorts in the Algarve, Lagos is known for its spectacular rock formations, Lagos Castle and the historical old town.
-Lagos offers some of the most beautiful coastline in all of the Algarve.
+One of the most picturesque resorts in the Algarve, Lagos is best known for its spectacular rock formations and sea caves which characterise the area of coastline around the resort.
+The Lagos area offers some of the most beautiful coastline in all of the Algarve.

-Lagos is the perfect base for walkers, as it has easy access to the best scenery in the Algarve.
-There are plenty of coastal footpaths in the Lagos area.
-The best months for walking in the Algarve are from October to April when the temperatures are cooler.
+Apart from having some of the best beaches in the Algarve, Lagos is the perfect base for walkers and nature lovers as it has good access to some excellent coastland footpaths.
+The best months for walking in the Algarve are from September to May when the temperatures are cooler.

-Renowned for its superb flat, sandy beaches, warm sea water temperature (supposedly the warmest in the Algarve due to its proximity to the Mediterranean), the former fishing village of Monte Gordo was one of the first tourist destinations on the Algarve and one of the first hotels in the area was built here in the sixties.
+Close to the Spanish border, Monte Gordo is renowned for its huge, sandy beach and warm sea water temperature (supposedly the warmest in the Algarve due to its proximity to the Mediterranean), the former fishing village of Monte Gordo was one of the first tourist destinations on the Algarve and one of the first hotels in the area was built here in the sixties.